liusitan/Useful_tools_for_life/README.md

   this is a macro file for word, it can disable the use of the backspace.

   this will greatly boosts your efficiency and stops procrastinating.
-Because there is a golden writing philosophy used by lots of experienced writers that Begin editing your essay after finish it!!!
+There is a golden writing philosophy used by lots of experienced writers that Begin editing your essay after finish it!!!

   Guide: Use control + shift + b to enable/disable the backspace.